Early Life

 Philanthropy

-Kantor has been actively involved in philanthropy, especially within the Jewish community.
-He has served as the President of the European Jewish Congress and the World Holocaust Forum Foundation, focusing on promoting tolerance, reconciliation, and Holocaust remembrance.
+Kantor is actively involved in philanthropic activities, particularly in promoting tolerance and Holocaust remembrance.
+He has served as President of the European Jewish Congress and founded the World Holocaust Forum Foundation.